taitulism/new-reporter/README.md

 What if the subscriber is only listening to one publisher and always expecting the same event name (with different data of course).
 Why bother with names?
 Why even "pubsubing" your whole object in the first place?

-I've always wondered about the Pub/Sub concept.
-Don't the publisher wants to know who